jesselarson/Target-Case-Study/README.md

 Both the list and detail views have three distinc states: loading content, displaying content, or displaying an error.
 Because multiple conditions must be met for each of these states to present correctly, they are managed by a `ViewState` enumeration to prevent the UI from showing inconsistent and/or mixed states.

 #### Networking
-All networking is performed via Swift async/await and is broken up into two portions: A service that does the fetch and returns a `Data` object or throws an error, and a service which wraps these calls and parses the responses.
+All networking is performed via Swift async/await and thrown errors.
+The networking stack is broken up into two portions.
+The first is service that does the fetch and either returns a `Data` object for successful requests, or throws an error if the request cannot be completed.
+The second layer is a service which wraps this calls and is responsible for parsing the `Data` response and throwing any errors related to decoding.

+In this solution, a DealsService wrapper has been written to wrap the two endpoints used for fetching data for the deals list and the product details.
+This service is also responsible for throwing a specific error when a product detail item is not found.

 Ideally, a wrapper service would be created for each new set of related endpoints.
 New networking capabilities (e.g., file upload/download) would go into the Networking service.